chanomon/virtualization/README.md

 ### Type-2 or hosted hypervisors
 These hypervisors run on a conventional operating system (OS) just as other computer programs do.
 A virtual machine monitor runs as a process on the host, such as VirtualBox.
 Type-2 hypervisors abstract guest operating systems from the host operating system, effectively creating an isolated system that can be interacted with by the host.
 Examples of Type-2 hypervisor include VirtualBox and VMware Workstation.
 The distinction between these two types is not always clear.
 For instance, KVM and bhyve are kernel modules[6] that effectively convert the host operating system to a type-1 hypervisor.[7]
+## Kernel Virtual Machine
+Kernel-based Virtual Machines (KVM) are an open-source virtualization technology built into Linux®.
+With them, you can transform Linux into a hypervisor that allows a host machine to run multiple isolated virtual environments called virtual machines (VMs) or guests.

+KVMs are part of Linux.
+Therefore, if you have a version of Linux 2.6.20 or later, you already have them available.
+They were first announced in 2006, and a year later they were incorporated into the mainline Linux kernel.
+Since they are part of the current Linux code, they immediately receive all the improvements, fixes, and new features of the system without requiring any additional engineering.
 ## References:

 1 Goldberg, Robert P. (1973).
 Architectural Principles for Virtual Computer Systems (PDF) (Technical report).
 Harvard University.
 ESD-TR-73-105.